tjd1234/cmpt120fall2022/lectures/lecture19/lecture19notes.md

 *different* string, and `'Cat'` and `'cat'` are also different.

 **Note** Some programming languages have a special data type for single characters.
-For example, in C++ the `char` data type represents single characters.
-However, Python does *not* have a special character data type.
+For example, in C++ the `char` data type represents a single character.
+However, Python does *not* have a character data type.
 Single-character strings like `'h'` or `'!'` are regular strings of length 1.

-The **length** of a string is the number of characters it contains, and in Python the built-in `len` function returns the length of a string:
+The **length** of a string is the number of characters it contains, and in Python the built-in `len` function returns this:

 ```python
 >>> len('')